 Fix 2: Check Your Internet Connection

-Trust Wallet is a hot wallet meaning it needs to connect to the internet to do anything including updating the balance and prices of your tokens.
+Trust Wallet is a hot wallet which means it needs to be connected to the internet to do anything including updating the balance and prices of your tokens.
 If you have a bad or slow internet connection, it might cause your balances not to show or update.

 Try switching your internet connection to see if that’s the cause of the issue.
 If you’re using LTE via a SIM card on your phone, try switching to WiFi or another SIM card then re-launch the Trust Wallet app to see if it fixes the problem.